Barnes Fund for Affordable Housing

 As a Council Member, Mayor Megan Barry co-sponsored and passed legislation that created the Barnes Affordable Housing Trust Fund.
 Her dedication to the Fund continues as Mayor, in order to ensure affordable housing options for Nashvillians.

-The Metropolitan Housing Trust Fund Commission has leveraged over $5,000,000 in local and public funding, to provide over 100 units of affordable housing.
+The Metropolitan Housing Trust Fund Commission has leveraged over $15,000,000 in local and public funding, to provide affordable housing.

 The Barnes fund makes competitive grants to nonprofit housing developers to increase affordable housing options for Nashvillians.

 Grants include funding for renovation or construction of affordable homeownership and rental opportunities and other supportive efforts to encourage affordability.
 Funds can be leveraged by nonprofit developers with other existing tax credit and funding programs.

 Metro Government contracts with The Housing Fund, Inc. (THF) to manage and administer the Fund.
 THF is a private, nonprofit organization established to finance affordable housing and neighborhood revitalization projects in Middle Tennessee.

 In 2014, the initial funding round for the Barnes Fund created 40 affordable rental units for persons with incomes at or below 60% ($33,450) of the median family income adjusted for family size.
 The $2,000,000 Barnes investment leveraged an additional $2,517,345 in federal and private funds for a total of $4,517,345 invested in affordable housing.
 One half of the units were for special needs persons with incomes below 30% ($24,250) of the median family income which required a substantial grant subsidy to ensure the units were affordable.

 Second Round of Funding